Aaron-RN/JS-BattleShips/README.md

 # JS-BattleShips
-Creating the classic game ‘Battleship’ within a Test Development Driven (TDD) environment.
-If you’ve never played it, or need a refresher you can read about it [here](https://en.wikipedia.org/wiki/Battleship_(game)) and you can play an online version [here](http://en.battleship-game.org/).
+A simple recreation of the the classic game ‘Battleship’ within a Test Development Driven (TDD) environment.
+With animations and sounds.

 ![screenshot](./screenshot.png)

+## Live version
+A live version of the game can be found [here](https://raw.githack.com/elshaka/JS-BattleShips/development/dist/index.html)

 ## Setting up